MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/triggers-anchors-and-tethers.md

 ## AvatarTether

-An object that tethers the avatar to its transform.
-This does a one-time position change for the local avatar and puts them into a tethered locomotion state based on the object's settings.
+If you want an avatar to be attached to an object that’s stationary (for example, a seat or podium) or one that has various settings for locomotion, you could add an *AvatarTether* component.
+This “tethers” the avatar to the object.
+AvatarTethers first transport the local avatar to their location (this is a one-time position change), and then follow the tether settings you’ve chosen to restrict movement while the avatar is tethered.
 Only one avatar at a time can be tethered.

+A MeshInteractableBody can attach an OnStateChanged node to its **OnSelected** property that calls the **TetherLocalAvatar** method on an AvatarTether to tether an avatar.
+The AvatarTether could have its tether located on the same object as a moving AvatarAnchor so the avatar will start moving along with that object as soon as they’re tethered.
+At the end of the anchor's journey you could have an AvatarTrigger that untethers the avatar from its anchor object when they reach the zone; they are then free to move about as they please.

 ![Avatar Tether Script](../../../media/mesh-scripting/object-player-interactions/Picture2.png)